hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/video-display/README.md

 Add `encrypted-media`, `gyroscope`, and `web-share` to the existing values in the `allow` attribute.

 These three will allow the use of encrypted media extensions to protect the video, let the iframe pop out into picture-in-picture mode when needed, and allow sharing the iframe content through the device's native share dialogs.

+## Step 7

+The next attribute you'll add is `referrerpolicy`.
+It is the rule that determines how much detail you share when your page connects to another page.

+Add the `referrerpolicy` attribute and set it to `strict-origin-when-cross-origin`.
+This shares the full address on the same site, only the site name on other sites, and nothing on insecure sites.